Help with childcare costs

 - unable to work because you are disabled or have caring responsibilities.

-Get your 30 hours code in good time for next term: apply by the end of August.
+Get your 30 hours code in good time for next funding period: apply by the end of December.

 You must revisit your account to re-validate your code every three months.